What are Release Notes and Importance of Software product Release Notes

 Now extend the same analogy to production releases.
-Are the customers informed about enhancements, new features & bug fixes?
-Answer would be an emphatic YES.
+Are the customers informed about enhancements?
+Are users informed of a new feature (or features) & bug fixes?
+The answer would be an emphatic YES.

-Teams might disseminate above information through different channels.
-Such as email, blog posts, in-app notifications etc. But their content is definitely worthy of being called ‘release notes’.
+Teams might disseminate the above information through different channels such as email, blog posts, in-app notifications, etc. But their content is worthy of being called ‘product release notes’.

-Software development is becoming more & more fast paced.
-Adoption of scrum & kanban processes is the top priority for teams.
-Domination of SaaS model tends to give more power into the hands of devs.
+Software development is becoming more & more fast-paced.
+Adoption of Scrum & Kanban processes is the top priority for teams.
+Domination of the SaaS model tends to give more power to the hands of devs.
 DevOps tends to push the envelope by increasing release frequency.
+Here are 50 Release Notes Examples to inspire you.

 Bottom line is – there are more releases than ever & more frequent.
-Here’s a quick list of why publishing release documents makes sense.
-First couple of points may seem obvious.
+Thus following release notes best practices can help you get started with ease.
+Here’s a quick list of why it makes sense to write release notes.
+The first couple of points may seem obvious.
 But after that the list becomes intriguing –

 - Keeping all the stakeholders informed about changes in the product.
 Stakeholders include